DaxLynch/cNeuralNet/README.md

           ▒█▩

 returned 7 with value of 0.99, true value is 7

-In the above output, I ran the program and got 95% accuracy on the mnist dataset.

 ## Conclusion
 The conclusion I gained from all of this is to use BLAS and python as they greatly simplify and expediate the process.
 However I am thankful I learned lots regarding backproagation, and multithreaded matrix multiplication algorithms.